pepperpark/gomap/README.md

 - If `Date:` is missing/unparseable, it falls back to (in order): `Resent-Date`, `Delivery-date`, then the earliest timestamp parsed from `Received:` headers.
 As a last resort, it uses the current time.
 - This determines the INTERNALDATE on the destination server during APPEND.

-Only import messages missing Date headers:
+Only import messages missing/unparseable Date headers:

 If you need to re-import only messages that had no parseable `Date:` (for example to correct dates), you can filter with: